nboldhq/docs/src/connectedapps/salesforce-sales-cloud.md

 1. Open your Salesforce `setup` page, enter 'Apps' in the Quick Find box, and select `App Manager`.
 2. Click `New Connected App`.
-3. Enter 'SalesTim' as a the connected app’s name
+3. Enter 'nBold' as a the connected app’s name
     - This name is displayed in the App Manager and on its App Launcher tile.
     - The connected app name must be unique within your org.
     - If the connected app was created in the Spring ‘14 release or later, you can reuse the name of a deleted connected app.
-4. Enter 'SalesTim' as the `API name`.
+4. Enter 'nBold' as the `API name`.
     - It defaults to a version of the name without spaces.
     - Only letters, numbers, and underscores are allowed, so if the original app name contains any other characters, edit the default name.
 5. Enter your own email or any other email as the `Contact Email` for Salesforce to use in case we want to contact you or your support team.